Now People could once get a job

-A pensioner or almsman whose duty it was to pray for his benefactor (as in pray beads).
+A pensioner or almsman whose duty it was to pray for his benefactor (as in prayer beads).
 In Scotland there were public almsmen supported by the king and expected in return to pray for his welfare and that of the state.
 These men wore long blue gowns with a pewter badge on the right arm, and were nicknamed Blue Gowns.
 They were privileged to ask alms throughout Scotland & on the king's birthday each bedesman received a new blue gown, a loaf, a bottle of ale, and a leather purse containing a penny for every year of the king's life.
-On the pewter badge which they wore, were their name and the words "pass and repass," which authorized them to ask alms.
+On the pewter badge which they wore, were their name and the words 'pass and repass', which authorized them to ask alms.
 The last beadsman died in Aberdeen in 1988. (wiki)

 By Dave - originally posted to Flickr as NORBURY,DERBYSHIRE, CC BY-SA 2.0

 Someone who made felt used in hat making.